 My second area of research focuses on educational strategies for enhancing mathematical creativity and problem solving and their implications for educators in K-12 settings.
 More specifically this research is nested at the heart of the discussion that focuses on the role of teacher and educational setting on the development of creative potentials.

 Dr. Bahar is an Assistant Professor of Gifted and Creative Education (GCE) in the Department of Educational Psychology at the University of Georgia.
 After graduating from Bilkent University with a degree in Industrial Engineering, he completed his Ph.D. in Special Education with a focus on Gifted Education and minor in Mathematics Education at the University of Arizona.
-He served as the teacher of gifted students and mathematics teacher for several years at Arizona public schools.
-His research interests include problem solving, mathematical ability/creativity, and talent development.
+His research interests include mathematical creativity, problem solving, mathematical ability, and excellence gaps.

 Before his position at UGA, Dr. Bahar was a professor at the University of Wisconsin-Stevens Point, served as the coordinator of graduate programs in Gifted Education and directed youth programs including Youth in College and STEM for Young Scholars.
 His research has appeared in journals including Gifted Child Quarterly and Journal of Advanced Academics.
 Currently Dr. Bahar serves as the associate editor of the Gifted and Talented International, and he is in the editorial board of the Gifted Child Quarterly.
 Dr. Bahar is the recipient of numerous awards including, Math Hero of the Year Award and Edith May Sliffe - Distinguished Teaching Award.